jasparm/polyfusion/documentation/src/user_auth/sign_up.md

-# Fill in Your Details:
+# Fill in Your Details

 You will be directed to the Sign-Up page.
 Enter your Username.